Booking Terms and Conditions

 2.1.
 Loco2 provides an independent and impartial web-based service that enables you to search for and purchase train tickets from multiple rail operators, including UK train operating companies, SNCF (France), Deutsche Bahn (Germany) and Renfe (Spain).

 2.2.
-Loco2 acts as an agent and only holds responsibility for placing an order on your behalf with the relevant carrier.
+Loco2 acts as an agent or sub-agent and only holds responsibility for placing an order on your behalf with the relevant carrier.

 3. Use of the service